How Are Damages Determined in Wrongful Death Cases?

 Should Multiple Plaintiffs Hire A Single Attorney Or Should They Each Have Separate Counsel?

 When you get into a wrongful death case with several different individuals, there can be several different ways that the damages end up being divided.
-Phillips, Worthington and Allen prefers having all plaintiffs united behind one or two attorneys.
+Phillips & Allen P.C. prefers having all plaintiffs united behind one or two attorneys.
 That just makes the process move quicker and easier.
 When you have several beneficiaries with several different attorneys, sometimes the division of damages can be problematic.
 This can present a conflict of interest and we would only represent multiple plaintiffs when it is absolutely clear that a third party is responsible for all injuries.

 In some cases the fact that you have one person or one beneficiary of a wrongful death case trying to hold out for more, can end up taking a case that may have settled and forcing it into court.
 Not only do we have to determine liability, we have to determine each person’s individual damages which complicate matters.
 If it goes to a jury trial, the jury could line item for each beneficiary, give a certain amount to the father, a certain amount to the spouse, a certain amount to the mother, and differing amounts to each child based on age and relative dependence on the person.
 It’s more advantageous if the entire family can get together and agree between themselves rather than making things more difficult along the line.